w3c/wcag3/guidelines/groups/input-operation/pointer-input/simple-pointer-input-available.md

 All functionality and content available using :term[complex pointer inputs] is also available using a :term[simple pointer input], or a sequence of simple pointer inputs that do not require timing.

 :::example
-Examples of complex pointer inputs:
+Complex pointer inputs include but are not limited to:

-- Double clicks
+- double clicks
-- Dragging movements
+- dragging movements
-- Swipe :term[gestures]
+- swipe :term[gestures]
-- Multipoint gestures such as pinching, split tap, or two-finger rotor
+- multipoint gestures such as pinching, split tap, or two-finger rotor
-- Variable pressure or timing
+- variable pressure or timing
 :::

 :::note